-Rabbi Lea Mühlstein joined NPLS after having worked at West London Synagogue for one year after her ordination from Leo Baeck College in July 2012.
-During her studies at Leo Baeck College she gained experience at a number of Progressive Synagogues including The Liberal Synagogue Elstree, Menorah Synagogue Manchester and Finchley Progressive Synagogue.
+Rabbi Lea Mühlstein joined NPLS July 2013.
+A graduate of Leo Baeck College she gained experience at a number of Progressive Synagogues including The Liberal Synagogue Elstree, Menorah Synagogue Manchester, Finchley Progressive Synagogue and West London Synagogue.

 Rabbi Lea was born and raised in Germany in a Jewish family deeply committed to Progressive Judaism and enlightenment values.
 At age 16, she moved to Manchester, where she completed her A-levels, and then went on to study for a BA and MSci in Natural Sciences at the University of Cambridge.
 After graduation, she worked in science publishing and then as a research chemist at Munich University before deciding on a career change to the rabbinate.
 In her spare time, Rabbi Lea enjoys spending time outdoors and rarely misses an opportunity to go on a nice hike.
 Due to the English weather, she was forced to also develop some indoor interests, which include cooking, reading and board games.
 She lives in Hatch End with her husband Josh.